Thirumalai: Production

-The filming began in October 2002, when Vijay was simultaneously shooting for his previous films like Vaseegara and Pudhiya Geethai.
+The filming began, when Vijay was simultaneously shooting for his previous films like Vaseegara and Pudhiya Geethai.
 Directing the film was debutant Ramana who had apprenticed with director R. K. Selvamani.
-The shooting finally ended in April 2003.
-On 20th of April 2003, Vijay stated that he had started dubbing for his portions of the film.
 Vijay also sported a new look, which he maintained and varied for his subsequent films until Sivakasi.
 It was actually director Ramana, who suggested Vijay that he maintain a new look in the film, with his mustache trimmed and growing a beard.
 Vijay was initially hesitant to do so, but upon seeing the screen test, he was impressed with his new getup.
 Namrata Shirodkar was chosen initially to play the female lead, but the director was not satisfied with her onscreen presence and she was replaced by Jyothika.
 This was her second film with Vijay after Kushi (2000).

 Since the film's protagonist portrays a mechanic residing in Pudhupettai area, a set resembling Pudhupettai with a mechanic shop in it was erected at Mohan Studios at a cost of about ₹50 lakh within 40 days.
 Designed by art director Kathir, the film shooting took place there for 30 days and shooting occurred in Chennai, Nellore and Vishakhapatnam, while the songs were filmed overseas.

 Music

 The music was composed by Vidyasagar.
-The audio's album consisting of five songs, was released on 22nd June 2003, which marked Vijay's 29th birthday.
+The audio's album consisting of five songs, was released on 22 June 2003, which marked Vijay's 29th birthday.
 It was the third collaboration of Vijay and Vidyasagar, preceded by Coimbatore Maapillai and Nilaave Vaa.
 The audio was also well received among the audience and marked a series of collaborations between Vijay and Vidyasagar with Ghilli, Madhurey, Aathi, Kuruvi and Kaavalan.